rschristopher/Lex/docs/glossary.md

 # Glossary

-Lex terms.
-Use these words.
-Do not invent replacements, and do not bring back names we dropped.

-The rules they sit in are [universal-system.md](universal-system.md).
+The following terms are ussd in the Lex engine rules, defined in [universal-system.md](universal-system.md).

-## Engine

-**Fold** — Character JSON plus adapter JSON become a sheet.
-Combat reads the sheet.
-The browser does not invent numbers.

-**Adapter** — A sheet language.
-Universal and U-simplified are adapters.
-An adapter relabels and hides.
-It is not a second combat system.

-**Pack** — A directory of characters, classes, and adapter data.
-Packs load together.
-They are not exclusive.

-**Universal** — The native sheet: nine attributes, full combat scores, prefixes, Anima.

-**U-simplified** — The six-score sheet of the same character.
-Stamina is Anima.
-Same combat sequence as Universal.

-## Harm

-**Prefix** — SI nickname for scale: unit **A** / **D**, deka **daA**, hecto **hA**, kilo **kA**, and so on.
+**Fold** -- a function that takes all character effects and constraints and outputs a character sheet (exact stats and attributes).

+**Adapter** -- a presentation layer of a character sheet that is compatible with the Lex universal engine.

+**Data Pack** -- parsed characters, classes, equipment, and adapter data that can be loaded into the Lex engine.

+**Armor Prefix** or **Damage Prefix** -- SI metric for for scale.
+Armor is usually a number, e.g., `75 hA` body armor, and damage is a usually a roll, `3d6 hD`.
+Base units have no prefix, a punch might be `1d6 D` and a leather hackey might offer `25 A`.
+Common prefixes are deka **daA**, hecto **hA**, kilo **kA**, and so on.
 Always print a space: `800 hA`.
-Dice are the roll only. `4d6×10 hD` is `4d6 kD`.
-Do not write ×10 on the dice.
+Dice rolls rarely need multipliers. `4d6×10 hD` is `4d6 kD`.
+Do not write ×10 on the dice when a prefix is available.

-**Factor** — SI scale versus unit: deka 10, hecto 100, kilo 1000.
-Display and conversion between layers use these prefixes only.
+**Scale** -- SI metric scale, e.g., deka x10, hecto x100, kilo x1000.
+Display and conversion between layers is automatic in Lex, which uses these prefixes.

-**Threshold** — Minimum damage, in that layer’s units, that counts.
+**Damage Threshold** -- Minimum damage, in that layer’s units.
+Damage less than the threshold does nothing, fractions and remainder round to 0.
 Default 1.
-Mora’s field is 40 A with threshold 6: the bar is still 40 A plus body A; blows under 6 do nothing to the field.
-Color follows the SI prefix (unit is red).
-Dim remainder (not black) means the remaining band still bounces weak blows.
-Hover names the threshold.
+In the Lex character UI, a leather armor might be `40 A` with threshold 6: the bar would show `40 A` plus HP; blows under 6 do nothing to the armor.
+Color follows the SI prefix (base HP is red).
+Dim remainder (not black) means the remaining band still has a damage threshold.
+Hover over the dim part of the bar identifies the threshold.

-**Conversion** — Each hit is turned into the target’s prefix and truncated toward zero.
-If the result is below that layer’s threshold, it is 0.
-Remainders are not saved.
+**HUD** -- Heads Up Display on the Lex character sheet, shows core stats needed for combat.

-**Hit Points** — Remaining hits.
-On the HUD this is one bar: armor layers plus flesh.
-Flesh on the left, remaining armor next, depleted on the right.
-Black empty only when the remaining band is unit and threshold 1 and the bar is under 100 of the displayed prefix.
-Color is blood red (unit) through orange (deka), amber (hecto), gold (kilo and up).
+**Hit Points** -- The number of damage a character can take.
+On the HUD this is a stacked bar with armor stacked from left to right (damage applies to the right-most layer) and it is ordered: flesh, body armor, magic fields, psionic fields).
+On the HUD HP bar we see black (empty) only when the remaining band is base (Damage Threshold of 1) and the value is under `100 A`.
+Color on the HUD HP bar indicates the Damage Threshold: blood red (base, no prefix) through orange (deka), amber (hecto), and so on towards white.

-**Armor** — Worn gear (plate, a siege suit).
-One body slot.
-Not a spell, tattoo, or psionic ability.
+**Armor** -- Worn gear (from a leather jacket to a suit of power armor).
+Typically one body slot, magic and then psionics applied on top.

 **Anima** — One spendable capacity for hard effort, spells, and psionics.
 Universal prints Anima.
 U-simplified prints Stamina.
 Same gauge.
 Blue bar.
 Not hit points.
 Not a second magic battery.

 ## Combat

-**Channel** — Combat scores: Actions, Attack, Parry, Dodge, Block, Initiative.

 **Strike** — The attacker’s roll (the Attack channel).